Last updated: 03/07/20

 NCVS Coronavirus in Nottingham Response volunteer

 NCVS are the central point of contact for essential volunteer roles in coordination with Nottingham City Council during the pandemic.
-They have 4 essential roles listed below that will make a huge difference. and you can register to help here.
+They have 4 essential roles listed below that will make a huge difference, these are; Telephone befriender, Dog walker, Delivery cyclist and Delivery driver.

 Donations and charity appeals